-Malcolm Hoenlein, executive vice chairman of the Conference of Presidents of Major American Jewish Organizations, told the Times of Israel during a solidarity mission to the Knesset Tuesday that the proper time for a ceasefire is “when Hamas can be decapitated or contained.”
+Malcolm Hoenlein, executive vice chairman of the Conference of Presidents of Major American Jewish Organizations, tells the Times of Israel during a solidarity mission to the Knesset this morning that the proper time for a ceasefire is “when Hamas can be decapitated or contained.”

 “It is very easy to be armchair generals,” said Hoenlein.
 “But there are consequences to decisions… We’re here to support the government of Israel — and its decisions — regardless of external pressures.”